OlegMishin/GotekFlashFloppy/README.md

 ![image](https://user-images.githubusercontent.com/81614352/161376170-f51de39b-b773-4ece-bd92-1ba2a78fee27.png)

-Software: STM32 ST-LINK Utility.
+Software(Windows): STM32 ST-LINK Utility.
 Can be downloaded here: https://www.st.com/en/development-tools/stsw-link004.html

 One important note to the ST-LINK flashing method.
 The following steps might be required if the MPU already programmed:
 1. Run the tool, select "Connect under RESET" in settings.